 A: Sacramento (Including locations such as Elk Grove, Yuba City, North Highlands, and Carmichael, etc.): Due to recent high numbers of SIV arrivals and limited housing availability, please be advised that the current resettlement environment in Sacramento is extremely challenging.
 Recent SIV arrivals are staying in hotels for several weeks or months while permanent housing solutions are identified.
 Since available and reasonable housing options are extremely limited, you may be placed farther away from your U.S. tie.
-Due to a critical shortage of housing availability, both temporary and permanent, only those with the following relationships to the principal applicant (PA) or the PA's will be placed in the Sacramento area: spouse, parent, child, and sibling.
+Due to a critical shortage of housing availability, both temporary and permanent, only those with the following relationships to the principal applicant (PA) or the PA's spouse will be placed in the Sacramento area: child, parent, spouse, grandparent, grandchild, sibling, aunt/uncle, and cousin.
 Other relationships may be accepted if the PA is a child under the age of 18 with no other relatives in the United States.

 Northern Virginia (Including locations such as Alexandria, Falls Church, Arlington, Manassas, Stafford, Woodbridge, Dale City, Fairfax, Fredericksburg, etc.): The greater Northern Virginia area is also facing a significant housing shortage.
 It is strongly recommended that only those reuniting with a close family member resettle in the area due to the lack of housing.
 Those who decide to resettle in Northern Virginia and who are unable to live with their U.S. tie may be placed in a hotel or other temporary housing.
+Due to a critical shortage of housing availability, both temporary and permanent, only those with the following relationships to the principal applicant (PA) or the PA's spouse will be placed in the Northern Virginia area: child, parent, spouse, grandparent, grandchild, and sibling.
+Other relationships may be accepted if the PA is a child under the age of 18 with no other relatives in the United States.

-A website that SIVs have found useful is Living Wage Calculator website, which provides cost of living, expenses, and typical wages: https://livingwage.mit.edu/
+A website that SIVs have found useful is Living Wage Calculator website, which provides cost of living, expenses, and typical wages: https://livingwage.mit.edu/.